Treasure (company): Reputation

 Treasure was one of the most celebrated developers of the 16-bit era and grew a cult following during the period.
 USgamer called them "one of Japan's pioneering indie developers" and explained the "sense of integrity" in their 1990s work that was not seen in other games of the era.
-Maximum: The Video Game Magazine called them "one of the most respected programming houses in the world" in 1996.
+Maximum: The Video Game Magazine called it "one of the most respected programming houses in the world" in 1996.
 Gamers' Republic agreed in 1998, writing: "Any action or platform gamer worth his salt recognizes Treasure as one of the finest development houses in the world."
 In 2005, 1UP.com called Treasure "one of Japan's most famous independent development houses [...] releasing some of the most finely crafted, creative, and offbeat action games the world has ever seen."
 Treasure did not have any large commercial successes, which influenced Retro Gamer to describe their output as "critically acclaimed yet commercially unsuccessful."
 Because of the loyal fan base but low sales, prices of Treasure games such as Rakugaki Showtime and Radiant Silvergun have climbed on the secondary market.

 The company established a signature style early on that became consistent across their work.
 Their first game, Gunstar Heroes, established what 1UP.com called Treasure's key themes: "creativity, weirdness, and a tendency toward completely absurd levels of action."
 Wireframe called their style "fast, aggressive [...] featuring bold graphics and surreal dashes of humour."
 Retro Gamer wrote that they have "consistently excellent art direction" and are renowned for their "action-packed" and "explosive" gameplay.
 They explained that Treasure is "at the very cutting edge of artistic freedom, forging its own very particular path and creating a softography guided by nothing other than the whims of the creators."
 The company is known for taking risks within established genres, borrowing conventional ideas and adding their own creative touches to create something new and innovative.
 They became recognized for their prowess in 2D game design, with Gamers' Republic calling their output "the finest 2D platform games on the planet."
 Treasure is also known for technological innovation; several of their games pushed the hardware to their limits.